ampproject/amp.dev/pages/content/amp-dev/documentation/courses/advanced-course-small/loading-and-displaying-server-content.md

 [tip type="read-on"]
 **Note**:
 Note: While it is not necessary for you to create a server to complete this exercise, you do have to follow the instructions on the README included in the linked Glitch sample.
 The README will walk you through how to update the environment configuration that the server uses in its CORS configuration.
-If you find that your exercise solution isn’t working even when everything else seems to be right, you probably need to update the address in the environment variables as the README instructs.
-If you’re interested in learning more about what CORS is and why it is important, read [this]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/amp-cors-requests.md', locale=doc.locale).url.path}}) documentation.
+If you find that your exercise solution isn't working even when everything else seems to be right, you probably need to update the address in the environment variables as the README instructs.
+If you're interested in learning more about what CORS is and why it is important, read [this]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/amp-cors-requests.md', locale=doc.locale).url.path}}) documentation.
 [/tip]

 Let's discuss the structure of the video data that we retrieve from the server: